Sierra Nevada with your dog: a complete guide to enjoying the snow together

 Activities you can do in Sierra Nevada with your dog

-Although the ski slopes do not allow dogs, in Sierra Nevada there are several areas and actual routes where you can enjoy the snow with your dog, especially if you are looking for quiet walks, snowshoeing, or gentle winter hiking.
+Although ski slopes do not allow dogs, in Sierra Nevada there are several areas and real routes where you can enjoy the snow with your dog, especially if you're looking for quiet walks, snowshoeing, or gentle winter hiking.

-Walks and routes in the snow (suitable for dogs)
+Walks and routes with snow (suitable for dogs)

 These routes are located outside the ski area of Sierra Nevada and are frequented in winter by hikers, families, and people walking their dogs.
-However, snow conditions can vary greatly from day to day, so it is always advisable to adapt the route accordingly.
+Even so, snow conditions can vary greatly from day to day, so it's always best to adapt the route.

 1. Hoya de la Mora – Virgen de las Nieves